yastn/yastn/docs/source/fpeps/lattice_geometry.rst

 Geometry
 --------

-The module :code:`yastn.tn.fpeps._geometry.py` contains classes to represent the lattice geometry of the Projected Entangled Pair States (PEPS).
+The module :code:`yastn.tn.fpeps._geometry.py` contains classes to represent the lattice geometry and also the infomration contents of the Projected Entangled Pair States (PEPS).
 The classes defined in the module include:

 - **Bond**: A Named Tuple that represents a bond between two lattice sites.
 The sites are arranged in the fermionic order.
 Each bond has a directionality, captured by the "dirn" property.
 In the context of PEPS, a bond represents the entangled pair of quantum states.
 .. autofunction:: yastn.tn.fpeps._geometry.Bond